ProteinEngineering-PESB2/Peptipedia/README.md

 ![](assets/peptipedia.webp)

-This repository contains the source code for the Peptipedia, a peptide sequence database and user-friendly web platform, available at [app.peptipedia.cl](https://app.peptipedia.cl/).
+This repository contains the source code for Peptipedia, a peptide sequence database and user-friendly web platform, available at [app.peptipedia.cl](https://app.peptipedia.cl/).

 ## Summary